Back to blog

 Security, Compliance, And Ownership Checklist

 Security cannot be added at the end of an AI project.
-Your partner should define how prompts, embeddings, user files, logs, model outputs, and integration tokens are handled.
+Your partner should define how prompts, embeddings, user files, logs, model outputs, integration tokens, and human approvals are handled.
 They should also explain which providers process data, where data is stored, and how access is revoked.

-• Who owns source code, prompts, evaluation datasets, and deployment accounts?
+• Who owns source code, prompts, evaluation datasets, workflows, and deployment accounts?

 • Can the system run in your cloud or approved vendor environment?

-• Are logs redacted before model or observability processing?
+• Are logs redacted before model, analytics, or observability processing?

 • How are human approvals recorded for high-risk actions?

-• What happens when the model output is wrong, incomplete, or unsafe?
+• What happens when output is wrong, incomplete, unsafe, or policy-violating?

 • How will vendor access be removed after delivery?

 For regulated or higher-risk AI, ask the vendor to create a risk register during discovery.
-It should cover data privacy, hallucination risk, biased outputs, access control, auditability, and operational fallback.
+It should cover data privacy, hallucination risk, biased outputs, access control, auditability, operating cost, and escalation paths.

 Red Flags When Evaluating AI Development Companies